XpiritBV/CodeToCloud-Workshop/Challenges/Module1-ImprovingDeveloperFlow/Step-By-Step/DEVWF-T004-SBS.md

 # Step by Step DEVWF-T004

-In this task, you will merge the Pull Request containing create 3 multi-staged Docker files to your main branch, while linking to an Azure Boards project.
+In this task, you will merge the Pull Request containing 3 multi-staged Docker files to your main branch, while linking to an Azure Boards project.
 The multi-staged Docker files will be used to build a new version of your WEB, API and INIT container.

 >This task has a Starter solution, that creates a Pull Request containing some files and instructions.
 >